regine/meltmodel/README.md

     $ make && make install:
     $ cd ..

-The binarys for MeltMod will now be located in melt_mod/bin
+The binaries for MeltMod will now be located in melt_mod/bin

 Further information about MeltMod is available [here](http://www2.gi.alaska.edu/~regine/meltmodel.html).

+# License #
+GPL v3 or greater